 Phi Beta Kappa is the nation’s oldest academic honors society.
 (Founded December 5, 1776)

 The Tau of Pennsylvania Chapter at Ursinus College was installed as a Chapter of the Society on March 29, 1992.
-The annual induction ceremony will take place on Friday, May 12, 2017 at 4:30 p.m. in the Bomberger Auditorium.
+The annual induction ceremony will take place on Thursday, May 16, 2019 at 6 p.m. in the Kaleidoscope Performing Arts Center’s Lenfest Theater.
 All are welcome.

 PBK Reception RSVPThe submission period for this form has now ended.